cncf/toc/proposals/kyma.md

 - Hydra by Ory
 - Kiali

-All those components, especially the 3 main "pillars" are integrated in single UI called "Console".
+All those components, especially the 3 main "pillars" are integrated in a single UI called "Console".
 This way first steps with Kyma and Kubernetes are easier as all Connectivity, Service Catalog and Serverless operations (and others) are supported by nice User Interface.

 *Statement on alignment with CNCF mission:*